FoxyImg/Foxy/README.md

 ```html
 /h:<height>
 ```
-The height of the image.
+The height of the image in pixels.

 The crop modes `face`, `person`, `fill`, `smart` and `fit` require both width and height to be set OR either width or height to be set and an aspect ratio (see below).